 Books for young elementary-aged children.

 I got a few books from the library that I just loved.
-I got four books on evolution for kids, that explained evolution to children in a way that they can easily understand.
+These four books on evolution for kids, that explained evolution to children in a way that they can easily understand.

 I Used to Be A Fish – a boy is inspired by a pet fish and fueled by imagination to tell a whimsical version of his own life story, which mirrors the process of human evolution.
 Children—and adults—will love the absurdity of this tale.